e3d/vue-d3-example/README.md

 # vue-d3-example

-> An example for using Vue and D3 to create a reactive line chart.
+An example for using Vue and D3 to create a reactive line chart.
 The line chart in the example supports the following features

 - Display multiple line series in different color
-- Display chart title and axis title (TODO)
+- Display chart title and axis title
 - Zoom and pan
 - Swith between linear and log scale (Y axis)
 - Responsive to the resizing of its parent element (TODO)